 Sec.
 6-14.
 Same; accompanying information; review of application.

-(a) In order to demonstrate the location meets all distance prohibitions imposed by State law, each application for a license to sell alcoholic beverages shall be accompanied by a scale drawing of the premises for the proposed business, showing its location with respect to all streets within 600 feet in every direction.
+(a) In order to demonstrate the location meets all distance prohibitions imposed by State law, each application for a license to sell alcoholic beverages shall be accompanied by a scale drawing of the premises for the proposed business (including outside areas where alcohol will be served), showing its location with respect to all streets within 600 feet in every direction.
 Such drawing shall also depict the distance from the premises to each church building, school building, educational building, school ground, college campus, governmentally owned and operated alcohol treatment center and housing authority property.
 All such distances shall be measured by the most direct route of travel on the ground.

-(b) Licensees for the retail sale of alcoholic beverages for consumption on the premises only shall not be subject to regulation as to distances from churches, schools, and colleges, but shall meet state distance requirements from governmentally owned and operated alcohol treatment centers and housing authority property.
+(b) Licensees for the package sale of alcoholic beverages shall be subject to regulation as to all distances from land uses imposed by State law, and no package store for the sale of distilled spirits at retail shall be located within 1,500 linear feet of any other business licensed to sell packaged distilled spirits at retail, as measured by the most direct route of travel on the ground.
+Licensees for the retail sale of alcoholic beverages for consumption on the premises only shall not be subject to local regulation as to distances from churches, schools, and colleges, but shall meet state distance requirements from governmentally-owned and operated alcohol treatment centers and housing authority property.

 (c) In reviewing an application, the city manager may utilize the chief of police and other city officials with respect to matters within their areas of expertise.
 All applicants shall furnish such additional data, information and records as may be requested of them by the city manager, chief of police or other city officer such as would be useful in determining whether to approve or reject such application.
 Copies of all Form ATT-I 7, Personnel Statements, filed with the state shall be submitted with the application.
 By filing an application, the applicant agrees to produce for oral interrogation any person who is to have a beneficial interest in the business for which the license is sought or who is to be employed by such business.
 The failure to provide requested data, information and records or to make those persons specified available for interrogation within a reasonable time shall be grounds for denial of an application.